 “Shin splint” is a name given to the pain located at the inner edge of the shinbone.
 From my experience, it feels like a sharp stabbing pain that daggers directly into the front of your lower leg with each landing of your stride.
 Not exactly a pain that can be ran through, or at least, not one that feels runnable in the moment.

-Shin splints, or tibial stress syndrome, are one the most common running injuries that plague the population with 3 million cases in the US each year.
+Shin splints, or tibial stress syndrome, are one the most common running injuries that plague the population.
+In fact, ShingandSportsClinic.com tells us that there’s more than 3 million cases of shin splints reported each year.
 Seasoned runners will refer to them as the “too much too soon” injury.

 The pain tends to target in the lower leg area somewhere between the ankle and knee.
 Shin splints can be a quick nuisance or a chronic problem depending on the person and the cause.